 Fig 3: A (Top) The daily number of dengue cases in different divisions of Bangladesh (1 Jan – 31 Dec 2023).
 B (Bottom).
-Therelative changes of Dengue cases in each division in Bangladesh, 2023.
-Although Dhaka city remains the center of the outbreak, the percentage of cases has increased outside Dhaka city after July 2023.

-Fig 3: The relative changes of Dengue cases in each division in Bangladesh, 2023.
-Although Dhaka city remains the center of the outbreak, the percentage of cases has increased outside Dhaka city after July 2023.
+The monthly relative changes of Dengue cases in each division in Bangladesh, 2023 from previous months.
+Although Dhaka city remains the centre of the outbreak, the percentage of cases has increased outside Dhaka city after July 2023.

-We compared the number of dengue cases in the capital city Dhaka vs. the rest of the country.
+We compared the number of dengue cases in the capital city Dhaka vs. the rest of the country in Fig 4.
 There was a parallel trajectory in both Dhaka city and outside until mid-April.
 After that, dengue cases started to increase exponentially in the capital city Dhaka which continued up until the end of July 2023, and then the number of cases outside Dhaka surpassed the capital city.
-Notably, DD-related deaths were initially higher outside Dhaka City until February, after which an escalation within Dhaka City commenced and persisted till the end of the year.
+Notably, dengue-related deaths were initially higher outside Dhaka City until February, after which an escalation within Dhaka City commenced and persisted till the end of the year.